rehierl/abstract-properties/12-x-doctree-traversal/12-7-an-iterative-pov/1-0-an-iterative-process.md

                            child nodes  |
 ```

-Since the tree's root `p` will be such that it has its former first child
+Since the tree's root (e.g. `p`) has no sibling it will be such that it has
-`fs` as its one and only child (i.e. it has no subsequent sibling), one
+its former first child (e.g. `fs`) as its one and only child.
+One might thus
-might assume that **iteratively embedding more child orders** will result
+assume that **iteratively embedding more child orders** will result in a
-in a linear order (i.e. a trace of nodes) after a finite amount of steps.
+linear order (i.e. a trace of nodes) after a finite amount of steps.

-Note that each iterative step will reduce the number of nodes with more than
-one child by more than one node - i.e. at least the tree's root.
-After that,
-one can imagine the resulting tree to be reduced to those induced subtrees
-that cover all of the nodes with more than one child.
+Note that, one way to imagine such an iterative process would be to think of
+**a zipper** that, while being closed, has a linear prefix (a rooted path)
+which ends with the topmost parent that has a child order with two or more
+nodes.
+The iterative process would then extend that rooted path by one or
+more nodes with each step, until the resulting order is linear.

 <!-- ======================================================================= -->
 ## only two options